 - Create fast feedback loops – Fast feedback allows you to get accurate information about how well you are performing as quickly as possible.
 The longer it takes to get accurate feedback, the longer it will take to acquire the skill.
 If feedback arrives immediately, or with a very short delay, it’s much easier to connect that information to your actions and make the appropriate adjustments.

 - Practice by the clock in short bursts – Our minds are not built to accurately estimate time like how long something will take, or how much time you’ve spent doing something.
 In the early phases of practising a new skill, it’s very easy to overestimate how much time you’ve spent practising.
 The solution for this is to practise by the clock.
 Time yourself as you practise your skill and set aside time for practice sessions everyday.

 - Emphasise quantity and speed – When you begin to acquire a new skill, it’s tempting to focus on practising for perfection, a recipe for frustration.
 Your performance, of course won’t be anywhere close to perfect.
 Instead of trying to be perfect, focus on practising as much as you can as quickly as you can, while maintaining good enough form.
-Skill is the result of deliberate, consistent practice, and in early-stage practice, quantity and speed trump absolute quality.
+Skill is the result of deliberate, consistent practice.
 The faster and more often you practise, the more rapidly you’ll acquire the skill.